Fire Emergency Preparedness: Make a Plan

 Most of the time, it is impossible for everyone to get out at the same time in the same area of the house.
 Make sure everyone in your home knows where to meet once they have escaped.

 It needs to be a safe distance from the heat, smoke, and flames, such as across the street at a tree or a neighbor’s home.
 This helps you to know if anyone is still trapped inside.
-Families with older children should have some kind of signal in place to let parents know when they get home at night.
-If the parents don’t know who is home it could prove to be fatal for a family member.
+Families with older children should have a signal in place to let parents know when they arrive home at night.
+If the parents don’t know who is home, it could prove to be fatal for a family member.

 Do Fire Drills

-• Practice alerting everyone that there is a fire by yelling “FIRE” several times.
+- Practice alerting everyone to a fire by yelling “FIRE” several times.

-• Crawl low to escape from your bedrooms as if you are crawling under smoke.
-Since heat rises, it helps stay safer from the heat of the fire.
+- Crawl low to escape from your bedroom as if you are crawling under smoke.
+Since heat rises, it helps keep us safer from the heat of the fire.

-• Practice getting out both in the daytime and in the nighttime so you are prepared for both.
+- Practice getting out both during the daytime and at nighttime so you are prepared for both.

 What to Tell Children